Sound recording copyright: Subsequent developments

 The Performance Rights Act was introduced into the 110th United States Congress in 2007; the bill would have extended the public performance right in sound recordings to cover any audio transmission, over-the-air or digital.
 The bill was supported by MusicFIRST, a coalition of recording artists and record labels, and opposed by the National Association of Broadcasters.
 It was also supported by Marybeth Peters, then Register of Copyrights, when it was reintroduced in 2009.
 Similar bills have been introduced in subsequent meetings of Congress.
 Another bill, the Supporting the Local Radio Freedom Act (LRFA), is a concurrent resolution stating that Congress should not extend public performance rights to over-the-air broadcasting of sound recordings; it has been introduced in every Congress since 2007.

 The European Parliament passed Directive 2011/77/EU in 2009, extending the term of protection for performers' and producers' rights in sound recordings.
 The term of protection was kept at 50 years from the creation of the phonogram if it is not published or communicated to the public.
 If the phonogram is lawfully published or communicated to the public during that 50-year term, it remains protected for 70 years (previously 50) from such publication or communication to the public.
 The directive was subsequently passed by the Council of the European Union in 2011.

 The United States Congress passed the Music Modernization Act in 2018; Title II, the CLASSICS Act, extended federal protection to sound recordings made before February 15, 1972, preempting state- and local-level copyright claims.
 The first cohort of sound recordings, those published before 1923, entered the public domain on January 1, 2022.
 All other pre-1972 recordings will enter the public domain by February 15, 2067.

+On June 17, 2026, the National Diet of Japan passed a bill extending neighboring rights in sound recordings, held by performers and phonogram producers, to performances in public venues.
+Under Japanese law, performers and record producers were already entitled to compensation for broadcasts of their sound recordings but not for in-person public performances.
+The reform will come into effect within three years of its enactment into law, and it will enable Japanese performers and record producers to earn royalties for public performances in other countries that enforce reciprocal recognition of neighboring rights.